bagisto/bagisto-docs/src/package-development/getting-started.md

 ```

 ::: info Service Provider Explanation
 The Service Provider is the central place to register your package's services, including routes, views, configurations, and other components.
 The `boot()` method is called after all services are registered, while `register()` is used to bind services into the container.
+Core packages merge configuration (`mergeConfigFrom`) and register console commands in `register()`, and load migrations, routes, views and translations in `boot()`; the following sections follow the same split.
 :::

 ### Register Your Package